MASTER TERMS AND CONDITIONS

 (a)Notice.
 All notices, consents, waivers, and other communications that are required to be given or may be given pursuant to the terms of this Agreement (“Notice”) shall be in writing signed by the Party giving notice or by counsel for such Party and shall be sufficient in all respects if delivered in person, or mailed by registered or certified mail, postage prepaid, or sent by a commercial expedited delivery service, to the address provided above, as applicable or such replacement address as any Party hereto shall have designated by Notice to the other Party as provided herein.
 All Notices to Supplier shall also be sent to: Taylor Marketing, Data & Analytics, Inc. Attn: Chief Legal Counsel, 1725 Roe Crest Drive, North Mankato, Minnesota 56003.

 (a) Assignment.
-These Terms, all Sales Agreements, and the rights, interests, and obligations related thereto may not be assigned to a non-Affiliate, third party by either Party (whether by operation of law or otherwise) without the prior written consent of the other Party.
+This Agreement, and the rights, interests, and obligations related thereto may not be assigned to a non-Affiliate, third party by either Party (whether by operation of law or otherwise) without the prior written consent of the other Party.
 For purposes of this Section 15(a), any merger, consolidation, corporate restructure, or sale of assets or corporate interests by either Party shall not be deemed an assignment.
 Subject to the foregoing, this Agreement will be binding upon, inure to the benefit of and be enforceable by the Parties and their respective successors and assigns.

 (b) Subcontracting.
 Supplier may subcontract the performance of its obligations under this Agreement to other parties, provided that Supplier shall remain responsible for the performance of any subcontracted obligations.

 (c) Waiver.
 No waiver by either Party of any breach of, or of compliance with, any condition or provision of this Agreement by the other Party will be considered a waiver of any other condition or provision or of the same condition or provision at another time.